IG-AI/Disease-Simulator/README.md

 Compilation will however be done automatically if using the below mentioned commands to run the components. <br>

 ### Run the program
+*There is a method to start the simulation using a GUI, it is mentioned last in this paragraph.*<br>
 To run a simulation use two separate shells to start the two components.<br>
 To start the graphical presentation use: **make jrun**<br>
 To start the simulation server use: **make erun**<br>